bgachara/bgachara.github.io/posts/databases.md

       - Costly data transfer over the network.
       - Does not scale.

+- The efficiency of a distibuted join depends on the target tables' partitioning schemes with one approach being to put entire tables on a single node and then performing the join, however you lose parallelism of a distributed DBMS and suffer costly data transfer over the network.

 - Distibuted Join Algorithms
   - To join table R and S, the DBMS needs to get the proper tuples on the same node.
-  - Once the data is at the node, the DBMS then executes the same join algorithms that we discussed earlier in the semester.
+  - Once the data is at the node, the DBMS then executes the same join algorithms that we discussed earlier in the semester, need to avoid false negatives due to missing tuples when running local join on each node.
+  - Variations on partitioning
+    - Both tables are partitioned on different keys, if one of the tables is small, then DBMS "broadcasts" that table to all nodes.
+    - Both tables are not partitioned on the join key, DBMS copies the tables by shuffling them across nodes.
-  - Hard to find optimal partition key
+  - Hard to find optimal partition key.
   - Semi-Join
-    - Join type where the result only contains columns from the left tbale.
+    - Join type where the result only contains columns from the left table.
     - Distributed DBMSs use semi-join to minimize the amount of data sent during joins
       - This is like a projection pushdown.
-    - Some DBMSs support SEMI-JOIN OR fakes it as EXISTS
+    - Some DBMSs support SEMI-JOIN or fake it with EXISTS

-- Cloud Systems
+### Cloud Systems

-  - DBaaS - manages DBMS environments
+- DBaaS; managed DBMS environments.
-  - Newer systems are starting to blur the lines between shared-nothing and shared-disk.
-    - You can do sinple filtering on Amazon S3 before copying data to compute nodes.
+- Newer systems are starting to blur the lines between shared-nothing and shared-disk i.e you can do simple filtering on Amazon S3 before copying data to compute nodes.

 - Approach
   - Manages DBMS
     - No significant modification to the DBMS to be aware that is running in a cloud environment.
   - Cloud-Native DBMS
     - Explicitly designed to run ina cloud environment
-      - Shred-disk architecture.
+    - Shared-disk architecture.
-      - E.G: *Snowflake, Google BigQuery, Amazon Redshift, Ms SQL Azure*
+    - example: *Snowflake, Google BigQuery, Amazon Redshift, Ms SQL Azure*

 - Serverless Dbs
   - rather than always maintaining compute resources for each customer a serverless DBMS evicts tenants when they become idle.
   - page in buffer pool and page table or restart.
-    - *Neon, Fauna, Planetscale, CockroachDB*
+  - example: *Neon, Fauna, Planetscale, CockroachDB*

 - Data Lakes
-    - Repository for stroing large amounts of structured, semi-structured and unstructured data without having to define a schema or ingest the data into proprietary internal formats
+  - Repository for storing large amounts of structured, semi-structured and unstructured data without having to define a schema or ingest the data into proprietary internal formats
-    - *Trino, Redshift, Presto, Databricks, Hive, Snowflake*
+  - example: *Trino, Redshift, Presto, Databricks, Hive, Snowflake*

-- Universal Formats
+### Universal Formats

 - Most DBMSs use proprietary on-disk binary file format for their databases.
 - The only way to share data between systems is to convert data into a common text-based format
   - CSV, JSON, XML
 - There are new open-source binary file fomrats that make it easier to access data across systems
 - Benefits:
   - High-levels languages can make calls into lower-level languages for compute-intensive tasks by passing pointers to data rather than making copies in different formats.
   - Data can be transferred between processes efficiently without much serialization overhead because memory format is also network format.
   - It is also easier to build connectors,drivers and integrations between various open source and commercial projects.

 - Examples:
   - Apache Parquet
     - compressed columnar storage from cloudera/twitter
     - writeonce read many
   - Apache ORC
     - compressed columnar storage from Apache Hive
   - Apache CarbonData
     - compressed columnar storage with indexes from Huawei
   - Apache Iceberg
     - flexible data format that supports schema evolution from Netflix
   - HDF5
     - multi-dimensional arrays for scientific workloads
   - Apache Arrow
     - in-memory compressed storage from Pandas/Dremio
     - It is efficient for vectorised processing on modern h/w.
     - IPC format is defined for exchanging metadata such as schema information, Google Flatbuffers.
     - Flight protocol is used for efficiently streaming Arrow data over the network.

-- Disaggreagated Components
+### Disaggreagated Components

+- A recent trend has been the breakout OLAP sub-systems into standalone open-source components, typically done by organizations not in the business of selling DBMS s/w.

 - System catalogs
   - store metadata about the data.
   - HCatalog, Google Data Catalog, Amazon Glue Data Catalog
 - Node management
   - K8S, Apache YARN
 - Query Optimizers
+  - Extendible search engine framework for heuristic and cost-based query optimization where DBMS provides transformation rules and cost estimates and framework returns either a logical or physical query plan.
   - Apache Calcite, Greenplum Orca
+- Execution engines
+  - Standalone libraries for executing vectorised query operators on columnar data, input is a DAG of physocal operators and require external scheduling and orchestration.
+  - example: Velox, Datafusion, Intel OAP.

 ## Embedded Database Logic

 - The application has a conversation with the DBMS to store/retrieve data.
   - each DBMS has its own network protocol.
   - client side APIs: JDBC, ODBC.
 - Conversational Database API.
 - Moving application logic into the DBMS can potentially provide sevaral benefits
   - Fewer network round-trips
   - immdiate notification of changes
   - DBMS spends less time waiting during transactions
   - Developers dont have to reimplement functionality
 - User-defined functions
   - A UDF is a functon written by the application developer that extends the system's functionality beyond its built-in operations
     - it takes in input arguments(scalars)
     - perform some computations
     - return a result(scalars, tables)
   - UDF Defn
     - Return Types
       - scalar functions: return single data value
       - table functions: return a single result table.
     - Computation definition
       - sql functions
       - external programming language
     - a SQL-based UDF contains a list of queries that the DBMS executes in order when invoked
       - the function returns the result of the last query executed.
       - SQL standard provides the ATOMIC keyword to tell the DBMS to track dependencies UDFs.
     - also use external programming language
       - sandbox vs non-sandbox
   - Advantages
     - encourage modularity and code reuse
       - different queries can reuse the same application logic without having to reimplement it each time.
     - fewer network round-trips between application server and DBMS for complex operations
     - some types of application logic are easier to express and read as UDFs than SQL.
   - Disavantages
     - Query optimzers treat UDFs as black boxes
       - unable to estimate cost of you dont know that a UDF is going to do when run.
     - It is difficult to parallelize UDFs due to correlated queries inside of them
       - some DBMS will only execute queries with a single thread if they contain a UDF.
       - some UDFs incrementally construct queries.
     - complex UDFs in SLECT/WHERE clauses force the DBMS to execute iteratively
       - RBAR = row by agonizing row
       - things get worse if UDF invokes queries doe to implicit joins that the optimzer coannot see.
     - since the DBMS executes the commands in the UDF one-by-one, its unable to perform cross-statement optimizations.
 - Stored Procedures
   - A stored procedure is a self-contained function that perfroms more complex logic inside of the DBMS
     - cna have many input/output parameters
     - can modify the database table/structures
     - not normally used within a SQL query
   - Some DBMS distinguish UDFs vs stored procedures, but not all.
     - A UDF is meant to perform a subset of a read-only computations within a query.
     - A stored procedure is meant to perform a complete computations that is independent of a query.
 - Database Triggers
   - A trigger instructs the DBMS to invoke a UDF when some event occurs in the database.
   - The developer has to define
     - What type of event will cause it to fire
     - The scope of the event
     - When it fires relative to that event.
   - Event Type: INSERT, UPDATE, DELETE, TRUNCATE, CREATE, ALTER, DROP
   - Event Scope: TABLE, DATABASE, VIEW, SYSTEM
   - Timing: Before, After query, row
 - Change Notifications
   - A chnage notification is like a trigger except that the DBMS sends a message to an external entity that something notable has happened to the db.
     - think pub/sub system
     - can be chained with a trigger to pass along whenever a change occurs

   - SQL STANDARD: LISTEN + NOFITY
 - All DBMSs support the basic primitive types in the SQL standard, basic arithmetic and string manipulation on them.
 - if we want to store data that doesnt match any of the built-in types?
 - Complex Types
   - Attribute splitting
   - Application serialization
 - User-defined Types
   - is a special data type that is defined by the application developer that the DBMS can store natively
     - introduced by Postgres in 1980
     - added to SQL:1999
   - also referred to as structured user-defined types or structured types.
   - each DBMS exposes apis to create UDT.
 - Views
   - Creates a virtual table containing the putput from a SELECT query.
 The view can then be accessed as if it was a real table.
   - This allows programmers to simplify a complex query that is executed often
     - wont make it run faster
   - Often used a mechanism for hiding a subset of table's attributes from certain users.
 - Select...into
   - creates static table that does no get updated when student gets updated.
 - Materialized Views
   - creates a view containing the output from a SELECT query that is reatined(not recomputed)
     - some DBMSs automatically update matviews when the underlying tables chage
     - other DBMSs(postgresql) require manual refresh.
 - Disavantages:
   - Not portable
   - DBSs dont like change
   - Potentially need tomaintain different versions.

 ## IN-MEMORY DATABASES